SID

 FFT of the muted output

 The 2nd cursor is set to the amplitude of the noise spectrum.
 The difference is about 36dB.
-This value is
+This value is not the SNR, it is much better.

 Since the SNR is about RMS voltages, we could try measure those.